xrdocs/8000/_blogs/cisco-8608-architecture.md

   - Used with 86-MPA-24Z-M as native with SFP28, fully populated with this MPA into 8 MPAs slots.
 8 MPA x 24x SFP28 on each: 192x 25 GbE total
   - Use with 86-MPA-4FH-M as breakout, fully populated with this MPA into 8 MPAs slots.
 4x (4x 25 GbE) x 8 MPAs: 128x 25 GbE total
 - 40 GbE
   - Used with 86-MPA-14H2FH-M as native with QSFP+, fully populated with this MPA into 8 MPAs slots.
 8 MPAs x 16x QSFP+ on each: 128x 40 GbE total
+- 50 GbE
+  - Not supported at FCS(XR 7.10.1), in the roadmap
+  - Used with 86-MPA-24Z-M as native with SFP56, fully populated with this MPA into 8 MPAs slots.
+8 MPA x 24x SFP56 on each: 192x 50 GbE total
 - 100 GbE
   - Used with 86-MPA-14H2FH-M as native with QSFP28, fully populated with this MPA into 8 MPAs slots.
 8 MPA x 16x QSFP+ on each: 128x 100 GbE total
   - Use with 86-MPA-4FH-M as breakout, fully populated with this MPA into 8 MPAs slots.
 8 MPAs x 4x (4x 100 GbE) on each: 128x 100 GbE total
 - 400 GbE
   - Used with 86-MPA-4FH-M as native with QSFPDD, fully populated with this MPA into 8 MPAs slots.
 8 MPAs x 4x QSFPDD on each: 32x 400 GbE total